ogdenpm/intel80tools/readme.txt

 Update 8-May-2017    restructured isis tools directories and changed isis.mk
 		     to support this.
 See src/makefile.md for info Update 17-May-2017   added isis toolbox v1.0
+Update 18-May-2017   minor reorganisation of isis toolbox v1.0 to use nested packed files